Getting Started

 - Yarn

-npx durcno status
+npm exec durcno status

-pnpm dlx durcno status
+pnpm exec durcno status

-bun x durcno status
+bunx durcno status

-yarn dlx durcno status
+yarn durcno status

 Writing Your First Queries